tjohnston-softdev/aurion-assessment-2110/instructions.md

 	* Supports criteria for 'number of stops' and 'total distance'
 	* If the start or end nodes are missing, output message.
 	* If the criteria objects are invalid, output message.
-	* If the end node cannot be reached from the start node in a one-way sequence, there are no possible routes to search.
+	* If the end node cannot be reached from the start node in a direct sequence, there are no possible routes to search.
-	* Expands from the start node, creating new possible paths as nodes are visited.
+	* Pathfinding expands from the start node, creating new possible paths as nodes are visited.
+	* Backtracking is allowed, so nodes can be visited multiple times on a given route.
-	* If the end node is visited at *any* point, it is a completed route and will be saved.
+	* If the end node is visited at *any* point, it is a completed route and will be remembered.
 	* A complete route is valid if the criteria is met and has at least one stop.
-	* *All* completed routes are saved to avoid going around in circles but only valid routes will be counted for the end result.
+	* *All* completed routes are saved to avoid searching forever but only valid routes will be counted for the end result.
+	* Valid routes are counted after all of the completed routes have been found.
 	* Successful output is the number of possible routes found, even if it is zero.

 #### Output

 * Result values for each test case are displayed to the console, same as above.
 * For the submission itself, only the actual values are displayed.
-	* At first, I thought implementing a full unit test suite would be a little excessive.
+	* At first, I thought implementing a full unit test suite would have been excessive given that we only had three days to complete the assessment.
-	* Unit testing was finally implemented in a later update.
+	* Proper unit tests were finally implemented in a later update in my own time.

 #### Dependencies

 * The submission itself uses no third-party packages.
 Everything is written in native Node JS.
-* Unit tests were implemented using [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/)
+* Unit tests were implemented using [Mocha](https://mochajs.org/) and [Chai](https://www.chaijs.com/)

 ----